RyanJarv/ryanjarv.github.io/_posts/2020-02-08-this-one-weird-trick.md

 Ok that's fine, we got lucky and realized this is an issue.
 Let's just block X-Forwarded-For at the edge.
 That's done and everything is secure now right?

 Not necessarily.
-If you are using [ngx_http_realip_module](https://nginx.org/en/docs/http/ngx_http_realip_module.html) and didn't set `real_ip_header` correctly and are not blocking origins other then your CDN then anyone can find the backend IP then X-Forwarded-For isn't being blocked.
+If you are using [ngx_http_realip_module](https://nginx.org/en/docs/http/ngx_http_realip_module.html) and didn't set `set_real_ip_from` correctly and are not blocking origins other then your CDN then anyone can find the backend IP then X-Forwarded-For isn't being blocked.

 ```
 curl -H 'X-Forwarded-For: 127.0.0.1' -H 'Host: example.com' <backend ip>